How to Apply

 Student Travel Awards are made possible through the numerous APS Foundation Named Student Travel Funds.

-The Student Travel Award Application is part of the Plant Health 2025 abstract submission process.
+The Student Travel Award Application is part of the APS annual meeting abstract submission process.
 Review the following eligibility, award requirements, and application components prior to submitting your abstract and student travel award application.

 Eligibility and Travel Award Requirements

 Applicants must be current APS Student Members.
-APS membership is required both at time of submission and upon receipt of the travel award to Plant Health 2025.
+APS membership is required both at time of submission and upon receipt of the travel award.

-Applicants are required to submit an abstract with the plan to present either a poster or oral at Plant Health 2025.
+Applicants are required to submit an abstract with the plan to present either a poster or oral at the APS annual meeting.

-Those selected to receive a Student Travel Award are required to be registered for Plant Health 2025 by the presenter registration deadline of June 6, 2025.
+Those selected to receive a Student Travel Award are required to be registered for the APS annual meeting by the required presenter registration deadline.
 Presenters who fail to register by the deadline will have their abstract withdrawn from the program and will no longer be eligible for a travel award.

 Review & Selection Committee